hofstadter-io/hof-docs/content/first-example/_index.md

 ---

 {{<lead>}}
-This first example will show you how to create a generator for a Go REST server.
+This `first-example` will show you how to create a generator for a full-stack application in Go and JS.
-You'll see all of the parts needed to create and use a __hof generator__.
+Each section will build on the previous and introduce more concepts.
-The next section will show you more advanced features and patterns.
+By the end you'll see all of the parts needed to create and use a __hof generator__.
 {{</lead>}}